pdl/Articulate/README.md

 >
 > This is work in progress!
 It's alpha-stage software and important things WILL change.
 >
-> Articulate isn't on CPAN yet - but don't worry, it will be when it's just a little bit more stable.
->
 > If you want a preview, there's an example blog engine included, just clone the repository and type:
 >
 >     cd examples/plain-speaking